Rodhrah-Rohin/docker-server-boilerplate/snippets.md

         - `${4}`: Justification for service
         - `${5}`, `${6}`: Image and tag
         - `${7}`, `${8}`: Filename base and directory for naming container usage

+> Before proceeding further copy your Service name as further steps use clipboard  to autofill fields

 7. **Docker Service Control Section**
     - Prefixes: `control`, `dcscontrol`, `servicecontrol`
     - Description: Controls privileges, restart policies, dependencies with conditional restart and requirement flags.